PSF Announces Funding To Transform Research Into Commercializable Products - UrduPoint

 PSF Announces Funding To Transform Research Into Commercializable Products

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Aug, 2023 ) :In order to increase agricultural production and ensure socio-economic uplift of the farmers, the Pakistan Science Foundation (PSF) has announced funding opportunities to transform research into commercializable product or services under the Natural Science Linkage Programme (NSLP).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Aug, 2023 ) :In order to increase agricultural production and ensure the socio-economic uplift of the farmers, the Pakistan Science Foundation (PSF) has announced funding opportunities to transform research into commercializable products or services under the Natural Science Linkage Programme (NSLP).

 According to an official source, the PSF has invited concept papers under NSLP in line with the National Science, Technology and Innovation Policy -2022 to support the use of emerging technologies in Agriculture, Drought Resistant Seed Production, food Technology, Livestock, Animal Reproduction, Poultry, Aquaculture, Oilseed, Pulses, Environment, Water/irrigation, Energy, Chemicals, Enzymes, Flavors and Additives.